siraat-ai-academy/feelings-unwritten/📘microsoft-cert-az500-lab-jamalu-style/🌠00-az500-lab-overview-jamalu-style.md

 Written so a new learner feels **seen**, not judged.

 ---
+🪴 *Jamalu doesn’t rush labs — he walks beside you.*

+This walkthrough isn’t just steps.
+It’s a **breath between actions**, a **pause between commands**.
+Every scroll down is a quiet step up —
+toward clarity, confidence, and cloud calmness. ☁️🌿

+---

+🧪 Lab Walkthrough: Migrating Data to Azure with AzCopy

+---

 🔹 **[04 — Azure CLI Tools (Jamalu Style)](https://github.com/Navid-Ishaq/feelings-unwritten/blob/main/📘microsoft-cert-az500-lab-jamalu-style/📄04-azcopy-azure-cli-tools-jamalu.md)**
 *An Azure CLI toolkit with a twist — explained through soul, not syntax.*